Diving In Revillagigedo

-One of our favorite dive sites here is “the Boiler”, a large pinnacle that reaches from the depths to within several feet of the surface.
-Its small enough to swim around several times in one dive, but is large enough to be a favorite gathering point, attracting marine life from miles around.
-Humpback whales, whale sharks, and schooling hammerheads can be encountered here.
+One of our diver’s favorite sites here is “El Boiler”, a large pinnacle that reaches from the depths to within several feet of the surface.
+Its small enough to swim around several times in one dive and is large enough to be a favorite gathering point, attracting marine life from miles around.

-On the other side of the island is “the Canyon”.
-Here we commonly see mantas, dolphins, hammerhead sharks, Galapagos sharks and silky sharks.
+On the other side of the island is “The Canyon”.
+Here we commonly dive with mantas, dolphins, hammerhead sharks, Galapagos sharks and silky sharks.

 The island was discovered by Spanish explorer, Hernando de Grijalva and his crew in 1533 and had been rediscovered in 1542 and again in 1608 when it was given its name “Socorro”, meaning “Help”.